 - EARN 3 college credits to jump-start your college goals.

 Participants: PreCollege is open to high school students ages 16-18 rising into their junior and senior years or just graduating.

 Program: Savannah College of Art and Design Summer Art Program for High School Students: Atlanta Georgia

 Description: Savannah College of Art and Design has summer programs available in variety of art related fields.
 Students can sign up for workshops in areas such as bring artwork to life: animation basics, drawing studio: still life, the painter's studio: acrylic media, and setting the scene: producing design basics.

 Participants: There are programs available for students who have completed their 9th, 10th, or 11th grade years of high school.

 Program website: Savannah College of Art and Design Summer Art Program

-Program: School of the Art Institute of Chicago Early College Program Summer Institute for High School Students: Chicago, Illinois
+Program: School of the Art Institute of Chicago Early College Program Summer Art Institute for High School Students: Chicago, Illinois

 Description: Ideas matter.
 At SAIC, we believe meaning and making are inseparable.
 Our studios are laboratories, where conceptual thinking, art making, and design skills are developed and strengthened.
 The Early College Program (ECP) Summer Institute provides high school students the necessary creative freedom to develop a structured dialogue between ideas and process.
 Mirroring the methods and practices of contemporary artists and designers, students choose courses within focused disciplines, yet retain opportunities to freely explore media in order to build a strong portfolio.
 Students are encouraged to explore a wide variety of materials and processes to discover new ways of defining their creative practice.